Harris Federation: Remuneration debate

 In 2017–18, the salary of the CEO of the Harris Federation was in the £440-450,000 bracket which is higher than any other multi-academy trust.
 The salary has been at the centre of a warning of a "super league" of academy CEO salaries.

 Governance

-The trust has three sponsors, that, as of 21 March 2021 are Lord Harris, his wife and his son.
+The trust has three sponsors, who, as of 21 March 2021 are Lord Harris, his wife and his son.

 Harris Tottenham Controversy

-In April 2021, a petition was started against the head of academy to resign, which reached 6000 signatures within two weeks of its creation.
+In April 2021, a petition was started wanting the head of academy to resign, which reached 6000 signatures within two weeks of its creation.
 The petition alleged racism and staff bullying.